 Olympus SRF-11 TTL Ring Flash

 Olympus DSLR owners are limited to Olympus-made ringflashes--no independent label models are available.
-But the SRF-11 is a good one, with a guide number of 26 feet at ISO 100.
-It's designed for use with the Zuiko Digital 50mm f/2.0 macro lens via the lens' bayonet mount. $559 at Adorama.
+But the SRF-11 is an excellent one, with a guide number of 26 feet at ISO 100.
+It's designed for use with the Zuiko Digital 50mm f/2.0 macro lens via the lens' bayonet mount. $558 at Adorama.

 This E-TTL ringlight flash offers twin tube design so the tubes can be flashed together or separately so you can control lighting ratio.
-The ringlite is designed to work with the EF 50mm f/2.5, EF 100 f/2.8 Macro, and other Canon macro lenses via an adapter.
-Canon says that when the E-TTL system is used the flash emits just the right amount of light, balancing flash and ambient light automatically.
+A pair of LED focusing/modeling lights let you preview the lighting effect.
+This ringlite is designed to work with the EF 50mm f/2.5, EF 100 f/2.8 Macro, and other Canon macro lenses via an adapter.
+12 custom functions and E-TTL wireless support is included, with improved recycle time.
 Guide number?
-46 at ISO 100.
+34.4 ft at ISO 100.
 That's bright! $499 at Adorama.

 Nikon R1C1 Wireless Close-Up Speedlight System

 This spare-no-expense, full-control muscle macro flash system, consists of two SB-R200 Wireless Remote Speedlight, an SU-800 Wireless Speedlight commander, and a host of adapter rings, handles, and adapters to position and angle each flash just right.
 Output is controlled individually so you can have full control over lighting ratios in an intuitive manner.
 The R1C1 produces a blinding guide number of 33 at ISO 100, and works in i-TTL, D-TTL, TTL and M flash modes.
 Recycle time is a zippy six seconds or less.
 The system is compaible with all Nikons, but you'll get the most out of its features if you have a D2X, D2HS, D2H, or F6. $694 at Adorama.